 The problem with Republican tax policy is that they increase taxes on the poor and the middle class, making it very difficult for them to afford the necessities of life, including health insurance.
 The main reason why the Republicans couldn't get the ACA repealed is because some Republicans were concerned about people losing their health insurance, while others thought that it was not a strict repeal but an Obamacare-lite plan.
 The healthcare credits that they were offering would have been totally inadequate for people who were between 50 and 64 years old, because their premiums would've skyrocketed to about $15,000 per year, making it unaffordable for many, even with the $4000 tax credits Republicans were offering.

 Consider these contrasting concerns.
 The Republicans often argue that there should be no estate tax to protect farms and businesses, so that the heirs do not have to sell them to pay the tax.
 Of course, the tax code already has provisions allowing the heirs to pay the tax over 14 years.
 Of course, they can just hire lawyers and figure out how to pay the tax.
 After all, is that not how they avoid or evade many taxes?
 And, of course, there is always life insurance!
 But, as the 2017 Republican administration has demonstrated, many Republicans don't care if people have health insurance!
 They are more concerned about rich people keeping their big farms and businesses in the family.
 That poor people don't have health insurance, well, that doesn't concern a lot of them.
-Some are concerned, which is part of the reason why the repeal of Obamacare has not passed yet, but many of the more conservative Republicans don't really care about whether poor people or their children have health insurance or not; their concern is strictly with the wealthy.
+Some are concerned, which is partly why the repeal of Obamacare has not passed yet, but many of the more conservative Republicans don't really care about whether poor people or their children have health insurance or not; their concern is strictly with the wealthy.
 As the old George Carlin joke goes, the Republicans don't want you to have an abortion, but once the kid is here, he's on his own.